Rocking chair: Purpose

 Rocking chairs are often seen as evocative of parenting — as the gentle rocking motion soothes infants and sends them off to sleep.

 Many adults find rocking chairs soothing because of the gentle motion.
 Gentle rocking motion has been shown to provide faster onset of sleep than remaining stationary, mimicking the process of a parent rocking a child to sleep.

-Rocking chairs are also comfortable because, when a user sits in one without rocking, the chair automatically rocks backward until the sitter's center of gravity is met, thus granting an ergonomic benefit with the occupant kept at an un-stressed position and angle.
-Rockers are also good to use during pregnancy as it reduces back pain and promotes relaxation and stress reduction.

 Varieties of rockers include those mounted on a spring base (or platform) called "platform rockers" and those with swinging braces commonly known as gliders.